-Throughout the competition and in interviews, candidates had additional opportunities to advocate for their social impact initiatives and to demonstrate how they are uniquely qualified for the exciting and challenging 365-day job of being Miss America.
+Throughout the competition and in interviews, candidates have the opportunity to connect with the panelists, advocate for their social impact initiatives, and demonstrate how they are uniquely qualified for the exciting and challenging 365-day job of being Miss America.

 Preparing for the stage…